Contents

 Better Code: Data Structures

 Abstract: The standard library containers are often both misused and underused.
-Instead of creating new containers, applications are often structured with incidental data structures composed of objects referencing other object.
-This talk looks at some of the ways the standard containers can be better utilized and how creating (or using non-standard library) containers can greatly simplify code.
+Instead of creating new containers, applications are often structured with incidental data structures composed of objects referencing other objects.
+This talk looks at some of the ways standard containers can be better utilized and how creating (or using non-standard library) containers can greatly simplify code.
 The goal is no incidental data structures.

 Note: This is the version of the talk presented at Bloomberg.